December 1, 2022Review Recipe

 STEP FOUR: Slice the bananas and lay the banana slices out over the pineapple layer.

-STEP FIVE: Over the pineapple layer, apply a generous layer of Cool Whip then sprinkle on the chopped pecans.
+STEP FIVE: Over the banana layer, apply a generous layer of cool whip then sprinkle on the chopped pecans.

 STEP SIX: Cover the cake with plastic wrap and refrigerate for 6 hours or overnight.